ebhy/budgetml/README.md

 more than just deployments, and is more suited for professional workplaces.

 ## Proudly built by two brothers
-We are two brothers who love building products.
+We are two brothers who love building products, especially ML-related products that make life easier for people.
+If you use this tool for any of your products, we would love to hear about it and potentially add it to this space.
+Please get in touch [via email](mailto:htahir111@gmail.com).